turingschool/curriculum/source/projects/merchant.markdown

 $ Order.destroy_all
 {% endirb %}

-Refresh the `OrderItem` listing and…they’re all still there?
+Refresh the `OrderItem` listing and... they’re all still there?
 If an `Order` gets destroyed then we want the `OrderItem` objects to go too!

 Go into `Order` model.
 Change the `has_many :order_items` line to this: